What to consider before getting a pet this holiday

-“Dogs deserve a holiday too, right?”
-Karen Spidle asked, who has been volunteering at the Humane Society of Harrisburg for 10 years.
+“Dogs deserve a holiday too, right?” asked Karen Spidle, who has been volunteering at the Humane Society of Harrisburg for 10 years.

 They do, so Spidle made something special for all of the pups at the Humane Society of Harrisburg.